Marine Environmental Education Programs-

 Low Tide Programs

 When the children arrive for their three hour Low Tide program, they meet in the Nature Center for a 40 minute interactive multimedia presentation, to review and learn about the marine inhabitants along the Berkeley waterfront.
 They observe the aquariums, the touch table and then depending on the tide, they explore the rocky shore, return for a break, and then explore the dock.
 Cost for three hours and packet materials is $194.
 9:30a.m.-12:30p.m.
 Teacher inservice :March 25.
-Class dates April 3, 4, 29,30.
-Workshop April 15th .
-May 1,2,14,15,16
+Class dates April and May

 There are four animal programs on the following topics: fish, birds, marine mammals and being a bay scientists.
 The class programs are three hours and consists of informational power point and videos, and two hours of interactive stations.
 When the children rotate through hands-on stations, we utilize real artifacts or live animals if possible.
 Cost $194 for three hours and packet materials.
 See what a teacher has to say about our fish program.

-- BIRDS (K-12)This program teaches the life skill of bird watching through multimedia presentations and hands-on activity stations: feathers, conservation, sounds, eggs and nests.
+- BIRDS (K-12)This program focusues on what makes a bird a bird through multimedia presentations and hands-on activity stations: feathers, conservation, sounds, eggs and nests.
+Inadvertantly teaches the life skill of bird watching.
 We'll take a practice walk to identify local marine and land birds.
 Teacher inservice Nov.
-19th Class dates: Dec.
-11,12,13,17, 18, 19,20.
+Class dates: Dec.

 - BAY SCIENTIST, (3rd-12th) A field and lecture class exploring marine life of the rocky shore and docks.
-We will handle a wide variety of marine life, do water chemistry, and explore the world of plankton.
-Inservice date Jan 28.
-Class dates: Feb.12, 13, 14, 18,19, 20, 21.
-(Full)
+We handle a wide variety of invertebrate marine life,utilizing our wonderful projecting microscopes.
+Students do water chemistry, and explore the world of plankton.
+Inservice date Jan.
+Class dates: Feb.

 Sailing Boat Trip Programs